How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Step 3: Maintain these plants through regular watering and pruning to ensure their health.

-4. Maintaining a Healthy Lawn: A well-maintained lawn can deter fleas and ticks by creating an unwelcoming environment for them.
+4. Maintaining a Healthy Lawn: A well-maintained lawn can deter fleas and ticks by creating an unwelcoming environment.

 • Step 1: Aerate your lawn to promote better soil health and drainage.